-- 1. Ever Gotesco Commonwealth Center The lease term is for a period of 25 years or up to year 2015 at a monthly rate of \$\mathbb{P}\$525,000, with a 5% annual escalation rate.
+- 1. Ever Gotesco Commonwealth Center The lease term is for a period of 25 years or up to year 2017 at a monthly rate of \$\precep\$525,000, with a 5% annual escalation rate.
 Absolute ownership of the Building shall automatically be transferred to the Lessor without the need of any further act on the part of EGRHI after the expiration or termination of the term of the contract of lease. - 2.
-Ever Gotesco Manila Plaza A lease term (covering 469 sq.m. of the land to which the Mall partly stands) for a period of 20 years or up to 2014 with advance rental payment for the first two years and a monthly rate of P140,700 on the third to fifth year and thereafter annual escalation rate of 10% every after two years.
-EGRHI is given the priority for lease renewal or purchase of the property should the lessor decide to sell the property.
-EGRHI continues to derive rental income from the Tenants occupying this part of the Mall Building.
+Ever Gotesco Manila Plaza A lease term (covering 469 sq.m. of the land to which the Mall partly stands) for a period of 20 years or up to 2014 with advance rental payment for the first two years and a monthly rate of \$\mathbb{P}140,700\$ on the third to fifth year and thereafter annual escalation rate of 10% every after two years.